NAME

 udp6 tpi_clts v inet6 udp - - tcp6 tpi_cots_ord v inet6 tcp - - udp tpi_clts v inet udp - - tcp tpi_cots_ord v inet tcp - - rawip tpi_raw - inet - - - local tpi_cots_ord - loopback - - -

-then using the network type udp
+then using the network type udp in calls

 to the RPC library function (see

-rpc(3)) will make the code first try udp6
+rpc(3)) will make the code first try udp6,

-and then udp
+and then udp.

 getnetconfig(3) and associated functions will parse this file and return structures of the following format: